 How to catch a glimpse of the ‘Holy Grail’ of geocaching

 This year, the OCB is travelling to three mega events: Maritime Mega IV (GC6MET1) in Nova Scotia, Canada on 5th August, Project Let’s Zeppelin 2017 (GC6ADPK) in Baden-Württemberg, Germany on 19th August and GeoCoinFest Europe 2017 – Belgium (GC6RGCF) near Leuven on 16th September.

-The OCB will be making its last ever appearance at the UK Mega 2019 in Aberdeenshire, Scotland, before being permanently retired.
+In May 2018, the OCB will travel to GeoWoodstock in Ohio and will be making its last ever appearance at the UK Mega 2019 in Aberdeenshire, Scotland, before being permanently retired.
 If you haven’t already discovered this piece of geocaching history, make sure to get yourself to one of the above mega events before it’s too late!

 Have you had the chance to see the ultimate in geocaching swag?
 Where did you see it?
 Let me know in the comments!

 © 2017 | Sarah Murphy | All Rights Reserved